Scias/plasma-advancedreboot/README.md

 ## Bugs?

-- If the reboot is canceled (because of inhibitors or open documents), the reboot to efi/windows flag remains set, so the next reboot will still honor that previous choice.
+- If the reboot is cancelled (because of inhibitors or open documents), the reboot to efi/windows flag remains set, so the next reboot will still honor that previous choice.
 This also makes it possible to cumulate both EFI and Windows booting for the next reboot.

 ## License